SpideyZac/CellSimulation/README.md

 ##### 3. Disable Codon (2)
 - **Description**: This codon type can disable other codons based on certain conditions.
-- **Effect**: If the force defined by the secondary base exceeds the value, the codon is disabled, preventing its effect on the cell's behavior.
+- **Effect**: If the force defined by the secondary base exceeds the value, the following codon is disabled, preventing its effect on the cell's behavior.

 ##### 4. Global Mutation Rate (3)
 - **Description**: This codon type defines the global mutation rate for the cell's DNA.